Temple of Asclepius, Rome: History

 It was first built between 293 and 290 BC and was dedicated in 289 BC.
 According to legend, a plague hit Rome in 293 BC, leading the senate to build a temple to Asclepius, Latinised to 'Esculapius'.
 After having consulted the Sibylline Books and gained a favourable response, a delegation of Roman elders was sent to Epidaurus in Greece, famous for its sanctuary to Asclepius, to obtain a statue of him to bring back to Rome.

 The legend also relates that during the propitiatory rites a large serpent (one of the god's attributes) slithered from the sanctuary and hid in the Roman ship.
 Certain that this was a sign of the god's favour, the Roman delegation quickly returned home, where the plague was still raging.
 As they were on the river Tiber and about to reach Rome, the snake crawled out of the ship and disappeared from sight on the island, marking the site where the temple was to be built.
 Work on the temple began immediately and it was dedicated in 289 BC - soon afterwards, the plague ended.

 In memory of the event, the front of the island was also remodelled to imitate a trireme.
 An obelisk marked the island's centre, in front of the temple, to resemble a mast, while blocks of travertine were placed along the edges to look like a bow and stern.
 Several other structures arose on the island to shelter the sick, as evidenced by several surviving votives and inscriptions.

-If still in use by the 4th-and 5th century, it would have been closed during the persecution of pagans in the late Roman Empire.